jelmerdereus/gowebtemplate/README.md

 }
 ```

-the `RunApp` function specifies all the routes and starts the application
+the `GetParams` function can be adapted to your needs with regards to environment variables. the `RunApp` function specifies all the routes and starts the application.

 ```go
 //RunApp is responsible for running the web application